Safei-Ashraf/products-page/README.md

 Convert Product HTML to JavaScript DOM elements Refactor Product JS into smaller components
 Review Styles and responsivness

-TODO: ⌛
+Store changes made into local storage

-Cart Logic to count Added products
+Check on app load, if there is data in Local storage use it, if not use default array Cart Logic to count Added products
 Cart style to display list of added products on hover in a dropdown menu

 Modal Logic to show on quickView button click
 Modal  has the same details displayed in the product card

-Store changes made into local storage
-Check on app load, if there is data in Local storage use it, if not use default array

 Further TODO:
 [] test app vs requirements